facebookresearch/habitat-sim/.github/ISSUE_TEMPLATE/bug-report.md

 ## Habitat-Sim version
 vx.x.x or master?

-Habitat is under active development, and we advise users to restrict themselves to [stable releases](https://github.com/facebookresearch/habitat-sim/releases).
+Habitat is under active development, and we advise users to restrict themselves to stable releases.
+Are you using the latest [release version](https://github.com/facebookresearch/habitat-sim/releases) of Habitat-Sim?
+The bug you are about to report may already be fixed there.

 Master branch contains 'bleeding edge' code, but we do appreciate bug reports in it!

 ## 🐛 Bug